Don't Drink the Water (TV series): Series 2

+Reception

+In The Radio Times Guide to TV Comedy Mark Lewisohn described Don't Drink the Water as: "Nothing more, or less, than one of the most excruciating ITV sitcoms of them all," ranking it at No. 6 in his "The worst British sitcoms?" list.

 DVD releases

 Network originally included the first episode of Don't Drink the Water as an extra feature on the seventh series DVD of On the Buses, which was released on 13 November 2006.
 All thirteen episodes were released on a two-disc DVD by Network on 1 November 2010.
 All thirteen episodes were also released in a box-set on 19 September 2011 along with all seven series of On the Buses and all three film spin-offs of that series.